ponder-lab/Rejuvenate-Logging-Levels/README.md

 The Common Refactoring Framework that the current tool uses requires Eclipse SDK, Eclipse SDK Tests, and Eclipse testing framework.
 Input
 "<b>The Eclipse Project Updates - http://download.eclipse.org/eclipse/updates/4.9 </b>" in the field of "Work with" after you clicked on the "Install New Software..." menu option under "Help" in Eclipse, then please check and install the three software mentioned above.

+## Limitations

+There are some issues that we are still seeking for solutions.
+Our tool may miss log levels when log levels are passed via variables because we are not using data flow analysis [issue 47](https://github.com/ponder-lab/Logging-Level-Evolution-Plugin/issues/47).
+We are also dealing with other issues: [list of issues](https://github.com/ponder-lab/Logging-Level-Evolution-Plugin/issues).